cjoc40/FYP/README.md

 This project is a Kotlin-based application for using the algorithms Minimax and Monte Carlo Tree Search (MCTS) for AI decision-making comparisons between Tic-Tac-Toe and Connect4.

 **Key Features**
-1. AI Algorithms: Minimax with optional pruning and MCTS.
+1. AI Algorithms: Minimax with optional pruning and MCTS(Monte-Carlo search tree).
 2. Game Modes: Tic-Tac-Toe and Connect4.
 3. Performance Stats eg. CPU usage, memory usage, and move duration.
 4. Firebase Integration for user authentication and game data storage(Future work).